eCommerce Fulfillment Innovations Brought Out Due to COVID-19

 COVID-19 pandemic has impacted our lives to a great extent.
 The buying patterns of consumers have changed, and the entire retail world has seen paradigm shifts in its functions.
 This also means that the fulfillment and supply chain functions have seen several innovations and challenges during the five months since we have gone through the lockdown and unlock phases.

+As everything started getting back to normal, the third wave with the Omicron variant hit the country.
 But like it is said, the world does not stop at one adversity.
-Life moves on, and soon retailers, logistics companies, and courier partners adapted to the new guidelines and moved forward in conducting operations in the best manner possible.
+Life moves on, and so, the retailers, logistics companies, and courier partners have adapted to the new guidelines and moved forward in conducting operations in the best manner possible.
 With this article, we would like to emphasize a few fulfillment challenges the retailers and logistics providers face and throw light on a few innovations that came into the picture after the shift in practices.

 eCommerce Fulfillment Challenges Faced After the COVID-19 Pandemic